jiaxicheng/pentaho/pdi_pattern_batching_with_static_list.md

 **Note:**

-The list of mapping can also be saved from database table, text file etc. for example using a CSV file to save the list on the local, then `Text Input` step to read the list.
+The list of mapping can also be saved in database table, text file etc. for example using a CSV file to save the list on the local, then `Text Input` step to read the list.
 This way, whenever you need to add a new object or modify existing object, you don't have to open kettles and edit the ktr transformation.
 The downside is that you will need to